Amnesty International: Russia

-United Kingdom
+United Kingdom and the Commonwealth

 During the early history of Amnesty International, as it is now proven by various documents, it was secretly supported by the Foreign Office.
 In 1963, the FO instructed its operatives abroad to provide "discreet support" for Amnesty's campaigns.
-In the same year, Benenson wrote to Colonial Office Minister Lord Lansdowne a proposal to prop up a "refugee counsellor" on the border between the Bechuanaland Protectorate and apartheid South Africa.
+In the same year, Benenson wrote to Minister of State for the Colonies Lord Lansdowne a proposal to prop up a "refugee counsellor" on the border between the Bechuanaland Protectorate and apartheid South Africa.
 Amnesty intended to assist people fleeing across the border from neighbouring South Africa, but not those who were actively engaged in the struggle against apartheid.
 Benenson wrote:I would like to reiterate our view that these [British] territories should not be used for offensive political action by the opponents of the South African Government (...)
 Communist influence should not be allowed to spread in this part of Africa, and in the present delicate situation, Amnesty International would wish to support Her Majesty's Government in any such policy.The year after, the AI dropped Nelson Mandela as a "prisoner of conscience", because he was convicted of violence by the South African Government.
 Mandela had also been a member of the South African Communist Party.

 In a trip to Haiti, the British FO had also assisted Benenson in his mission to Haiti, where he was disguised because of fear of the Haitians finding out that the British government sponsored his visit.
 When his disguise was revealed, Benenson was severely criticized by the media.